ME-ICA/tedana/docs/approach.rst

 In addition to the moving average process-based options described above, we also support a decision tree-based selection method (similar to the one in the :ref:`TEDICA` section below).
-This method, involves applying a decision tree to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).
+This method involves applying a decision tree to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).
 These approaches can be accessed using either the ``kundu`` or ``kundu_stabilize``